Self‑Serve Demo on Railway (One‑Click Friendly)¶

 - Postgres with pgvector (

 CREATE EXTENSION vector;).
-Neon or Aiven support this. - Optional: Redis for rate limiting (only if you enable it)
+Neon or Aiven support this. - Redis (required for connector workers and async embeddings, optional for rate limiting only)

 One‑Click Style Deploy (API)¶